eldoy/router-link/README.md

 # Router Link React router

-Made out of frustration with `react-router` this router library is incredibly easy to use.
+Made out of frustration with `react-router`, this router library is incredibly easy to use.

 ### INSTALLATION